 “America’s greatest armament is education.
 Right here in Darien we can partake in that armament by giving to the DCA Scholarship Fund.
 Look what it did for a very grateful Pat Parlette and so many others throughout the years.
 Thank you!”

-The recipient of a DCA scholarship in 2003, Abbie lives in Utah and works as the development manager for a nonprofit providing recreational opportunities for individuals with disabilities.
+The recipient of a DCA scholarship in 2003, Abbie lives in Utah and works as the development director for a nonprofit providing recreational opportunities for individuals with disabilities.
 After graduating from Washington and Lee University in 2007, she spent two years in Ukraine with the Peace Corps.
 She also holds a master’s degree in public administration, with a nonprofit management focus, from the University of Southern California.

 Susan Harrington Hamill

 Susan’s relationship with the DCA has come full-circle, as she serves on the DCA Board of Directors.
 She attended Georgetown University where she majored in business, and then had a career in advertising sales with Hearst Magazines, Lifetime Television, and the A&E Networks.
 She and her husband have lived in Darien since 1990 where their three children also attended Darien High School.
-In addition to the DCA, Susan has volunteered and held leadership positions with Person-to-Person, Opus, Kid-to-Kid, TOPS, The Depot and The Juvenile Diabetes Research Foundation.
+In addition to the DCA, Susan has volunteered and held leadership positions with Person-to-Person, OPUS, Kid-to-Kid, TOPS, The Depot and The Juvenile Diabetes Research Foundation.

 Alexis Green DiBiasio